 They also make the quickest DIY Christmas gifts and people LOVE them!
 Last year, I whipped up a couple dish towels for an annual holiday party we have with our “lake family”.
 The lake where everyone has property is located in North Central Oregon, called Pinehollow.
 I grabbed an image of Oregon and used PicMonkey to create the star image and the text. (affiliate link)

-How to Make DIY Christmas Gifts with Iron-on Transfer Paper
+How to Make DIY Holiday Gifts with Iron-on Transfer Paper

 Gather your supplies: